PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSV/ItemDupe.md

 The microcontroller and computer-control versions of this program are functionally identical.

+**This program requires a setup that can only be performed on version 1.0.1 and earlier.
+But it will work on version 1.1.0 if setup prior to upgrading.**

 ## Program Description

 Autonomously Duplicate x999 Items in ~6 hours.
 This program will automatically fix any errors so it can run without supervision!